 Sure, making sales is the name of the game.
 It keeps the lights on and the investors happy.
 But, a singular focus on sales often ignores the potential to make EVEN MORE sales in the future.
-Prospective customers need to move from awareness of a product, to beliefs about the suitability of the product, toward a decision to buy the product.
-In social media, that means some additional steps that amplify your message such as Liking and engagement.
+Prospective customers need to move from awareness of a product, to beliefs about the suitability of the product, and on to a decision to buy the product.
+In social media, that means some additional steps that amplify your message such as liking and engagement.
 Focusing only on the end state — buying — ignores the bigger potential possible when you focus on the whole hierarchy of effects.

 Yet, when we look at WHAT CMOs are measuring, we find they’re still measuring too many elements high up in the hierarchy rather than lower in the hierarchy — those things that more directly translate into sales.
-Measuring things like number of fans or visits to your website are not as meaningful as measuring positive mentions or other signals that consumers are engaging with you.
+Measuring things like the number of fans or visits to your website are not as meaningful as measuring positive mentions or other signals that consumers are engaging with you.

-2. Blogs still have the greatest contribution to ROI of any other social media.
+2. Blogs still have the greatest contribution to ROI of any other social media

 I’m glad CMOs agree about the importance of a blog for creating ROI in social media.
 Probably, blogs have the greatest impact on driving traffic to your website both through links in other social networks and their impact on SEO.

-4. The future of measuring ROI in social media.
+4. The future of measuring ROI

 Social media is still a young discipline and, too often practiced by those unskilled in marketing.
-To many, the growth of social media offered incentives for technical individuals or writers to hang up a shingle as a social media guru and under price their services to CMOs who didn’t know the right questions to ask.
-Then, companies didn’t see the ROI of social media they way they hoped — a surprising number of these social media gurus don’t even provide clients with metrics or with the wrong metrics (those not even mentioned here).
+To many, the growth of social media offered incentives for technical individuals or writers to hang up a shingle as a social media guru and underprice their services to CMOs who didn’t know the right questions to ask.
+Then, companies didn’t see the ROI of social media the way they hoped — a surprising number of these social media gurus don’t even provide clients with metrics or with the wrong metrics (those not even mentioned here).